-Prerequisites: DRE-097, DRE-098, ENG-002 Tier 1, or C or better in ENG-110 or ENG-111
+Prerequisites: DRE 097 (or placement), DRE 098 (or placement), ENG 002 Tier 1 (or placement), ENG 025, or C or better in ENG 110 or ENG 111 Corequisites: BIO 140A

-Corequisites: BIO-140A

 This course introduces environmental processes and the influence of human activities upon them.
 Topics include ecological concepts, population growth, natural resources, and a focus on current environmental problems from scientific, social, political, and economic perspectives.
 Upon completion, students should be able to demonstrate an understanding of environmental interrelationships and of contemporary environmental issues.
 This course has been approved for transfer under the CAA as a general education course in Natural Science.